Arrest warrant issued in Alabama for missing jail official

 FLORENCE, Ala.
-(AP) — Authorities issued an arrest warrant Monday for a corrections official who they say helped an inmate arrested on a murder charge escape from an Alabama jail even as they searched for the pair.
+(AP) — Authorities issued an arrest warrant Monday for a jail official who they say helped an inmate awaiting trial on a murder charge to escape from an Alabama jail.
+A search was on for the pair.

-The inmate, Casey Cole White, 38, disappeared Friday after he left the Lauderdale County Detention Center in Florence, Alabama, on Friday morning with Vicky White, the facility's assistant director of corrections.
-They have not been seen since.
+Inmate Casey Cole White, 38, was shackled and handcuffed when he and Vicky White, the facility's assistant director of corrections, left the Lauderdale County Detention Center in Florence, Alabama, on Friday morning.
+They have not been seen since, although the patrol vehicle that the pair used when leaving the detention center was found at a nearby shopping center parking lot after their absence was discovered.

-Vicky White told co-workers she was taking the inmate to the courthouse for a mental health evaluation.
-But Lauderdale County Sheriff Rick Singleton later said no such evaluation was scheduled.

-“Casey White, as you’ve heard me say over and over and over is an extremely dangerous person and we need to get him located and get him off the street,” Singleton said Monday at a press conference.

-Authorities noted his large size.
-He stands 6 feet, 9 inches (2.06 meters) tall and weighs about 260 pounds, according to the U.S. Marshals Service.
+Authorities have no idea where they are, although the inmate should be recognizable by his size.
+He stands 6 feet, 9 inches (2.06 meters) tall and weighs about 260 pounds.
+Authorities warned that anyone seeing the pair should not approach them.

 “We know she participated, whether she did that willingly or if she was coerced, threatened somehow to participate in the case, not really sure.
 We know for sure she did participate,” Singleton said.